 It is not surprising why those who have experienced South Africa, often refer to it as “a whole world in one country”.
-This astonishingly beautiful country is blessed with most breathtaking landscapes, mountain ranges, and canyons, wildlife National parks, and reserves, desserts, subtropical forests, unspoiled coastline stretching for 2800 kilometres/1740 miles, picture-perfect beaches, rivers, streams and wetlands.
-The spectacular natural beauty is further complemented by a fantastic climate and immensely diverse cultures
+This beautiful country has the most breathtaking landscapes, mountain ranges, and canyons.
+Not to mention wildlife National parks, and reserves, desserts, subtropical forests, rivers, streams, and wetlands… Furthermore, the unspoiled coastline stretches for 2800 kilometres/1740 miles, with its picture-perfect beaches.
+The spectacular natural beauty is complemented by a fantastic climate and immensely diverse cultures.

 South Africa enjoys a very temperate and pleasant climate, with warm sunny days most of the year.
 Summer runs from December to February, with warm to hot weather.
 Winter runs from June to August characterized by mild days and cool to cold evenings.

 We at “Salute Africa” are very passionate about the natural beauty and fascinating history of South Africa.
 And we are ready to guide you to the best experience within your budget, personal interests and preferences to create a perfect South Africa holiday -> Contact us!

 With the country itself surrounding two independent countries – Swaziland and Lesotho, bordering Namibia, Botswana, Zimbabwe and Mozambique, and easy logistics to Zambia, Madagascar, Rwanda, Uganda, Kenya, Tanzania and Zanzibar, your Africa adventure can be diverse, romantic, exotic and perfectly balanced.
 Let our experts assist you in full filling your once in a lifetime dream Africa trip!

 - South Africa has 3 capitals.
 Cape Town is the legislative capital, Pretoria, the administrative and Bloemfontein the judicial.